exiang/open_hub_wiki/Production-Environment-Setup.md

 mbstring.encoding_translation = 1
 ```
 ### Setup RDS
+We recommend using AWS RDS for real production setup than sharing the same database with web server instance.
+You may skip if you decided to use mysql created by tasksel

 1. Select `Easy Create`
 2. Select `MariaDB` in configuration
 3. Select `Free tier`